Where we're from...

 József Geml* - Eszterházy Károly University, Eger, Hungary

-Amy Gladfelter - University of North Carolina Chapel Hill
+Amy Gladfelter - Duke University

 Ursula Goodenough - Washington University of St. Louis